Nanded district: Geography

 The district of Nanded lies between 180 15' to 190 55' North latitudes and 770 to 78025' East longitudes.
 It covers an area of 10,332 sq km.
-Nanded District lies in the eastern part of Maharashtra state as well as the eastern portion of Marathwada region, which corresponds to Aurangabad Division.
+Nanded District lies in the eastern part of Maharashtra state as well as the eastern portion of Marathwada region, which corresponds to Chhatrapati Sambhajinagar Division.

 Nanded is bounded on the north by Yavatmal district of the Vidarbha region, with Latur on south-west, Parbhani and Hingoli districts on the west.
 On the eastern side lies Adilabad, Nirmal, Nizamabad and Kamareddy districts of Telangana state, and on the south lies Bidar of Karnataka state.
 The area presents undulating topography with uneven hills, plateau, gentle slopes and valley planes.

 The Godavari River flows through the district.
 Physio-graphically, the district can be divided into 2 major parts, the hilly region on the North and North East and low-lying area on the banks of the rivers Godavari, Manjra, Manyad, Penganga.